allemanfredi/hardhat-safe-contract-upgrader/README.md

-  --gas-price           The gas price (default: 0) --origin              The origin (default: "hardhat-safe-contract-upgrader") --proxy               The proxy contract address to upgrade --safe                The Gnosis Safe address --safe-tx-gas         The safe safeTransaction gas (default: 1000000) --tx-service-url      The Safe Transaction Service API endpoint (default: "https://safe-transaction-mainnet.safe.global")
+  --gas-price           The gas price (default: 0) --origin              The origin (default: "hardhat-safe-contract-upgrader") --proxy               The proxy contract address to upgrade --safe                The Safe address
+  --safe-tx-gas         The Safe transaction gas (default: 1000000) --tx-service-url      The Safe Transaction Service API endpoint (default: "https://safe-transaction-mainnet.safe.global")

 propose-upgrade: Propose a Safe transaction to upgrade a contract